 Nobody expects Invisalign to be easy, and the journey is filled with surprises.
 Some surprises are great, like how awesome your teeth look after treatment, and others can be, well, kind of a pain in the mouth.

 Invisalign attachments are one of those not-so-pleasant surprises.
 However, they are necessary for many patients to achieve their ideal smile.
 But what are Invisalign attachments, and how do they work?
 In this blog, we’ll cover that question and a few others:

 - What are Invisalign attachments and why are they necessary?

 - Can I do Invisalign without attachments?

-- What else should I know about Invisalign with attachments?
+- What else should I know about Invisalign attachments?

 Sometimes, your clear aligners aren’t sufficient to achieve your ideal smile.
 This can be especially true for moderate to advanced cases, where your provider has to deal with stubborn teeth or extreme gaps or crowding.
 In these cases, they may decide to apply attachments to your teeth to give your trays a little something extra to grip as they guide your teeth into their new position.

 Attachments are made from a tooth colored material called composite resin, which is also used in fillings and cosmetic bonding.
-They are adhered to specific teeth to give your aligners that extra bit of grip they need to slide your teeth into their ideal positions.
-Generally your orthodontist will use them for certain types of movements like rotations, extrusions, or intrusions.
+They are adhered to specific teeth to give your aligners that extra bit of grip they need to move your teeth.
+Generally speaking, your orthodontist will use them for certain types of movements like rotations, extrusions, or intrusions.

-Buttons are another treatment tool your orthodontist might consider when your teeth need a little extra motivation.
+Invisalign buttons are one type of attachment, but they aren't they aren't the same thing.
 Buttons are small auxiliaries that are affixed to your clear aligners (not your teeth, as is the case with attachments) and used as anchors for rubber bands that you will then be asked to wear.
-The rubber bands act as additional force for your teeth, and are a useful method to ensure that your teeth stay on track with your Invisalign treatment.
+The rubber bands act as additional force for your teeth, and are a useful method to ensure that your teeth stay on track with your clear aligner treatment.

-These Invisalign braces have several buttons attached to the top and bottom trays.
+These aligners have Invisalign buttons attached to the top and bottom trays.